L00187664/NativeEdge_Adaptive_Reconfiguration-/python_scripts.md

 ## python_scripts
-This readme file is created to explain the python scripts used in this project
+This readme file is created to explain the Python scripts used in this project.
 ### prom_to_opa.py
-This script query CPU metrics from Prometheus and send it to OPA and print back the adaptive decisions
+This script queries CPU metrics from Prometheus and sends them to OPA and prints back the adaptive decisions.

 ### node_failure_prom_to_opa.yaml
-This script is created to check the node failure condition, as of now I created it as a seperate file for testing, we can merge it with the main file.
+This script is created to check the node failure condition; as of now, I created it as a separate file for testing.
+We can merge it with the main file later.